 One of the key roles of the Regional Landcare Facilitator is to communicate with landholders about the Australian Government’s Carbon Farming Initiative (CFI).

 The Carbon Farming Initiative (CFI) is an initiative of the Australian Government to help reduce and off-set Australia’s carbon emissions.
 It has the potential to provide opportunities for farmers and landholders to generate carbon credits and sell them via a carbon market.
 Potential opportunities for farmers in SEQ are in building soil carbon (and hence health), reducing carbon emissions (via more sustainable farming practices) and sequestering (storing) carbon in trees.

-For more information click here.
+For more information about the CFI click here.